 “I couldn’t get any closer.”
 Didn’t have any Certs.

 Certs are a brand of breath mints manufactured by Cadbury Adams.
-I believe “Get closer” is an old advertising slogan for Certs.
+“Get Certs; get closer” is an advertising slogan for Certs from the early 1980s.

 Today we’ve got three separate views of love, monkey style.

-On the TV series Love, American Style, which aired from 1969-1974, there would be anywhere up to four short vignettes about love starring various celebrity guest stars.
+On the TV series Love, American Style, which aired from 1969-1974, there would be anywhere up to four short vignettes about love featuring various celebrity guest stars.

 That kid looks like Roseanne.

-Roseanne is a comedian who starred in her own TV sitcom, also called Roseanne, from 1988-1997, in which she played the a blue-collar mother struggling to keep her family together.
+Roseanne Barr is a comedian who starred in her own TV sitcom, Roseanne, from 1988-1997, in which she played the a blue-collar mother struggling to keep her family together.